Your Ticket to Easier PCI Compliance

 How we make PCI compliance easier

-Meanwhile, our product development team set out to create Lucidchart Cloud Insights.
+Meanwhile, our product development team set out to create Lucidscale.
 The goal: simplify, simplify, simplify.
 As part of the process, the product and engineering teams outlined how they would like to use such an integration for mapping out PCI compliance.

-The result is Lucidchart Cloud Insights—a powerful add-on for creating a network diagram within minutes, even for users who know absolutely nothing about their environment.
+The result is Lucidscale—a way to create a network diagram within minutes, even for users who know absolutely nothing about their environment.
 The engineering team’s two-day PCI nightmare suddenly became a simple task involving only a few minutes and far less manual effort.
-Instead of wasting precious time going back and forth between AWS and their own diagram, the engineering team now imports their AWS architecture directly into Lucidchart.
+Instead of wasting precious time going back and forth between AWS and their own diagram, the engineering team now imports their AWS architecture directly into Lucidscale.
 A shape library populates, and they can drag-and-drop any piece from the imported list.
-Each piece dropped onto the Lucidchart canvas includes its name and its relationship to other components.
+Each piece dropped onto the Lucidscale canvas includes its name and its relationship to other components.
 By simply clicking a node, the team can view all of its connections.
 The tool even pulls in metadata, providing valuable information in areas beyond PCI, such as IP address, port information, instance ID, availability zone and launch time.
 The simplicity of the process reduces the likelihood of human error.